-The Prospectus describes the principal investment strategies and risks of those strategies.
+The Prospectuses and Summary Prospectuses describe the principal investment strategies of each Fund and principal risks of those strategies.

-The Funds pursue these investment strategies by purchasing equity and sukuk securities.
-While the Funds may purchase preferred stocks and engage in covered option writing, they currently do not do so.
+The Funds pursue these investment strategies by purchasing equity and sukuk securities, as well as other Islamic finance instruments.
+The Funds may purchase preferred stocks and engage in covered option writing.